mojaloop/documentation/mojaloop-technical-overview/central-settlements/oss-settlement-fsd.md

 the enumerations for its definition types.
 This comprises the following tables in the ERD:

--   Settlementdelay
+-   settlementDelay

--   Settlementinterchange
+-   settlementInterchange

--   Settlementmodel
+-   settlementModel

--   Settlementtype
+-   settlementType

 In addition, the **settlementmodel** table has foreign keys to two existing tables, as follows: